5 ways for students to participate in the ANCC

 Oral Presentation Competition

-Two abstracts from the submissions will be selected.
+Two abstracts from the submissions are selected.
 One focused on ruminant research and the other monogastric.
-The winners will give an oral presentation during the ruminant and monogastric sessions respectively.
+The winners give an oral presentation during the ruminant and monogastric sessions respectively.

-• be invited to give a 20-minute oral presentation at the ANCC 2026 (15-minute presentation + 5 minutes for questions)
+- are invited to give a 20-minute oral presentation at the ANCC (15-minute presentation + 5 minutes for questions)

 Poster Competition

-Students chosen to participate in the poster competition will present their poster during the Graduate Student Poster Exhibition at ANCC 2026.
-Competitors’ video abstracts will be displayed online on the conference website.
-Competitors’ written abstracts will be printed in the conference Book of Abstracts and online Proceedings.
+Students chosen to participate in the poster competition present their poster during the Graduate Student Poster Exhibition at ANCC.
+Competitors’ video abstracts are displayed online on the conference website.
+Competitors’ written abstracts are printed in the conference Book of Abstracts and online Proceedings.

 Poster Competition Prizes: